Vluuks/AndroidPractice/Week 3/Content.md

 ### Exercise

 1. [Get this file](AdapterTest.java) and read through the code in the adapter class carefully.
 As you can see, it has not been commented.
-Add a comment explaining the purpose for at least every method and the class itself.
+Add a header comment to each of the three adapter-related classes explaining their purpose.
+Also add header comments to the methods inside the classes.
 If you think some lines of code are in need of extra explanation, comment those as well.
-Also add a header comment for the `enum` that explains what it does.

 2. Although the adapter class is given to you, it is not called yet in our plain Java example.
 Think about what the adapter needs to be instantiated and pass the correct parameters to it.
-Then, run the adapter.
-What is printed to the console?
+Since the adapter goes together with the `ListContainer`, you need to instantiate this one as well.
+After instantiating both, call `setAdapter()`.

-3. Rerun the adapter but with a different `enum` as a parameter.
+3. Reset the adapter, but with a different `enum` as a parameter.
 What happens when you do this?

 4. Instead of printing just the student's name, add another variable that is printed for every student as well.